ec429/fc-aviation/README.md

 Light, Medium and Heavy Bombers all attack ground units and (apart from Light bombers and the Twenties Medium Bomber) ships.
 The larger bombers do progressively more damage, but are more vulnerable to fighters — attacking ends their movement for the turn, giving fighters a chance at them.
 Try to 'use up' the enemy's fighters with sweeps before sending in your heavy bombers.

 Light bombers do not suffer the usual 75% defence penalty for aircraft on the ground attacked by ground troops.
+Twin-engined light bombers get doubled Attack against submarines.

 Four-engined heavy bombers require Concrete Runways to repair.
 From the 1940s, many heavies can be converted to carry special-purpose bombs; see the [Special Bombs](#special-bombs) section.